Projected Autoregression: Autoregressive Language Generation in Continuous State Space: Projected Autoregression

-We introduce a continuous-variable formulation of autoregressive language modeling in which tokens are represented and generated as vectors in embedding space, and discrete commitment is deferred through a process we refer to as \emph{token maturation}.
+We introduce a continuous-variable formulation of autoregressive language modeling in which tokens are represented and generated as vectors in embedding space, and discrete commitment is deferred through iterative refinement of a short mutable suffix.
 This section formalizes the representation, generation dynamics, and training objective underlying the proposed framework.